 The title, 150 Portrait Tone, refers to the name and color code of the pink acrylic used throughout the painting (most conspicuous in a large patch at the work’s bottom edge).
 Like the now-obsolete “flesh” crayon in the Crayola 64 box (the color was renamed “peach” in 1962), the color “portrait tone” carries inherent assumptions about who, exactly, is being depicted.
 In the context of Bradford’s painting, the title presents a sobering commentary on power and representation.

-Mark Bradford is an honoree of our 2017 Art+Film Gala, taking place on Saturday, November 4, and this installation, on view through April 29, 2018, was organized in honor of the event.
+Mark Bradford is an honoree of our 2017 Art+Film Gala, taking place on Saturday, November 4, and this ongoing installation was organized in honor of the event.
 Check back next week for a look at how this work and its installation came together.